Right Ascension:19 hours

 Yellow Giant Star

 Corona Australis contains no Messier objects but does contain a few notable deep-sky objects.
 The Corona Australis Nebula is a bright reflection nebula formed by bright stars surrounded by a dark cloud of dust.
 It is an area where new stars are being formed.
 The Coronet Cluster is an open star cluster surrounded by gas and dust.
 It is one of the closest known regions of star formation.
+NGC 6541 is a globular star cluster that is estimated to be around 12.9 billion years old.
 NGC 6729 is a reflection/emission nebula near the star Zeta Sagittarii.
 None of these objects can be seen without the aid of a large telescope.